ChimeraOS/chimeraos/README.md

 ### easy to install
-boot into your new gaming system within minutes
+boot into your new gaming system within minutes (needs work)

 ### minimal
 only what you need to play games and nothing more